adriandrinceanu/school_manager_in_Django/README.md

 docker exec -it school_manager_in_django-web-1 bash

 To do:
-1. Models - Done (I'll revisit later)
+1. Models - DONE
-2. Views - First part done.
+2. Views -DONE
-3. Urls - in progress
+3. Urls - DONE
-4. Templates and design - in progress
+4. Templates and design - DONE
-5. Top/Best of logic - to be implemented
+5. Top/Best of logic - half way there
 6. Chat system - DONE
-7. final grade prediction
+7. final grade prediction - not yet started